leangjia/blender_docs/trunk/blender_docs/manual/movie_clip/masking/editing.rst

    Moves the curve and/or control points by clicking on them and dragging.

 Add Vertex and Slide :kbd:`Ctrl-LMB`
-   Insets new control points and defines handle orientations by a continued mouse drag.
+   Inserts new control points and defines handle orientations by a continued mouse drag.
    If the last point was selected, double-click will also close the curve.

 Add Feather Vertex and Slide :kbd:`Shift-Ctrl-LMB` Inserts new feather control points that can be transformed independently of the main spline curve.
-   If no father mask is in use this will create a basic feather mask to the curve.
+   If no feather mask is in use this will create a basic feather mask to the curve.